AndreDlm/Amoxicillin-Model/README.md

 Within this repository, we distribute a whole-body PBPK models of intravenously administered amoxicillin in adults, pregnant women and postpartum women.
 Details on model building and evaluation have been published previously [[1](#References)].

 This repository contains the PK-Sim<sup>®</sup> files for adults and pregnant women.
-The postpartum population is not officially integrated in PK-Sim<sup>®</sup> and therefore only the MoBi<sup>®</sup> file with the postpartum structure (but not the correct parameterization) and the physiological parameters of the postpartum population are available here.
+The postpartum population is not officially integrated in PK-Sim<sup>®</sup>.
+Therefore, this repository contains the MoBi<sup>®</sup> file with the postpartum structure (please note that this model is not correctly parameterized in terms of the postpartum anatomy and physiology) and a csv file with the anatomical and physiological parameters of 2000 postpartum individuals.

 ### Version Information